-Preetha litigates a broad range of complex commercial cases, including claims involving contract disputes and allegations of fraud and unfair and deceptive trade practices.
-She also has defended companies in products liability claims.
-Preetha's practice also includes the defense of medical providers in malpractice claims.
+Preetha handles a wide range of complex commercial litigation, including claims that center around contract disputes and business torts, such as allegations of fraud and unfair and deceptive trade practices.
+She also regularly defends manufacturers against product liability claims and medical providers against malpractice claims.

-As part of her privacy and data security practice, Preetha has guided clients through their responses to privacy and data security incidents.
-In particular, she has helped oversee the forensic analysis of data security incidents, advised on notification obligations under state and federal law, and helped clients arrange for notification to affected individuals, business partners, and regulators.
+As part of her privacy and data security practice, Preetha has helped guide clients in developing and executing their responses to serious privacy and data security-related incidents.
+In particular, she has helped oversee the forensic analysis of data security incidents, advised on notification obligations under state and federal law, and worked with clients to arrange for the service of notice to affected individuals, business partners, and regulators.

 Professional Associations and Memberships